selketjah/selketjah.github.io/_posts/2018-01-25-getting-started-with-fable.md

+---
 layout: post
-title: Getting started with Fable
+title: Getting started with F# Fable
 tags:
+- Fable
 - F#
-- Fable
 ---

 Getting started with fable is really easy!
 If you use dotnet, all you need to learn are these 5 simple commands to have a simple Fable project up and running: